kainam-jg/kimball/TESTS.md

   4. `OPTIMIZE TABLE gold.final_name FINAL`
 - Column data types are extracted from source tables
 - ORDER BY is determined by table type (fact: dimension keys, dimension: root/leaf columns)
+- Table is automatically created if it doesn't exist

 ### **Model Phase Testing Tips**